ryukau/VSTPlugins/docs/manual/CollidingCombSynth/CollidingCombSynth_en.md

 :   Distance between strings.
 When an immediate amplitude of a string exceeds `Distance`, exceeded amplitude will be propagated to a neighbouring string.

+Propagation

+:   The value of `Propagation` changes the loss of force when strings are collided.
+The bounce will be weaken if `Propagation` is smaller.

+Connection

+:   Connection type of strings.

+    - `Parallel`: Connect strings in parallel.
+Input of excitation starts from string 0, then incrementally going through the rest of strings.
+Collided signal is accumulated to the excitation signal incrementally.
+    - `Serial`: Connect strings in serial.
+Excitation is only input to string 0.
+Then output of string 0 goes to input of string 1, output of string 1 goes to input of string 2, and so on.
+Beware that output signal may become louder than `Parallel`, so take care when turn off `Compressor`.

 A, D, S, R

 :   Envelope parameters which modulates `LP Cutoff`.
 This envelope basically works as the gain envelope of CollidingCombSynth.